sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/pipelines.md

     parent: observe-process
 ---

+{{% notice warning %}}
+**IMPORTANT**: The pipelines resources described on this page are different from the handler resources you can create with the [pipeline API](../../../api/pipeline/).<br><br>
+The [pipeline API](../../../api/pipeline/) does not create pipelines resources.
+Instead, it allows you to create handlers that can **only** be used in pipelines resources.
+Read the [Sumo Logic metrics handlers reference](../../observability-pipeline/observe-process/sumo-logic-metrics-handlers) and [TCP stream handlers reference](../../observability-pipeline/observe-process/tcp-stream-handlers) for more information.
+{{% /notice %}}

 Sensu executes pipelines during the **[process][22]** stage of the [observability pipeline][29].

-Pipelines are observation event processing [workflows][3] made up of filters, mutators, and handlers.
+Pipelines are Sensu resources composed of observation event processing [workflows][3] made up of filters, mutators, and handlers.
 Instead of specifying filters and mutators in handler definitions, you can specify all three in a single pipeline workflow.

 To use a pipeline, list it in a check definition's [pipelines attribute][19].